uesseu/chainiter/README.md

 ```

 ## Example and basic usage
-It can run normal ans async functions.
+It can run normal and async functions.

 ### Normal functions
 - At first, define a function